UTurtle/bookmarking_word/README.md

 2. Choose quiz type (Definition to Word or Word to Definition)
 3. Answer 5 questions
 4. View your score and progress

+### Today Voca System
+1. Click "📚 Today Voca" button on the main board
+2. Learn 5 words daily with SRS algorithm
+3. Complete word learning and take quiz
+4. Track your learning history and progress

 ### Import/Export
 - **Export**: Click "📤 Export" to download vocabulary as CSV